BrendaKajuju/lets-track-pizzas/README.md

 rails db:migrate
 ```

-(Optional) Seed the database with sample data and Start the Rails server:
+(Optional) Seed the database with your owb sample data and Start the Rails server:
 ```
 rails db:seed
 rails server